 One of the most common causes of PTSD comes from war experiences.
 Those fighting in war or who live in war-torn countries have a high risk of developing PTSD.
 Most often, it is a near-death situation that leads to PTSD in military personnel.
 However, other situations may also cause the disorder to develop as well, such as witnessing another person’s death.

 PTSD occurs as a result of non-military traumas, as well.
 Witnessing a natural disaster or the aftermath leads to the development of PTSD in many people.
-The witnessing of violence or crimes is a common cause of this disorder, as well.
-Situations that trigger the development of PTSD include the following: sexual abuse, physical abuse, robbery, childhood neglect, combat, and many others.
+Seeing violence or a crime being committed is a common cause of this disorder as well.
+Situations that trigger the development of PTSD include sexual abuse, physical abuse, robbery, childhood neglect, combat and many others.2

 PTSD in Movies and Television